adammfrank/product-api/README.md

 All services run in docker using docker compose.
 This allows you to run everything with a single command and not need to install any dependencies.
 This isn't complex enough to require Kubernetes.

+I used Copilot through VS Code to help out.

+I used DBeaver to interact with the database directly during development.

 # Design Decisions

 I applied the SRP by splitting my code between Program, Controllers, Services, Models, and Migrations, and by splitting Category and Product.